Babinci/cypher-arena-ai-agent/my_prd.md

 # Product Requirements Document (PRD)

+## Context

+This project is an **AI agent for the Cypher Arena platform**.
+The agent integrates with the MCP server and Open WebUI to provide advanced chat and automation capabilities for Cypher Arena users and workflows.

 ## Overview

-Build an AI agent with an MCP server that integrates with Open WebUI (using the [open-webui](https://github.com/open-webui/open-webui) Python package with uv).
-The agent should support chat via the MCP server with:
+The AI agent will support chat and automation via the MCP server, integrating with:
+- **Open WebUI** (using the [open-webui](https://github.com/open-webui/open-webui) Python package with uv)

-- **Local LM Studio models**
+- **Local LM Studio models** (optional, see configuration)
-- **Google Gemini models:**
+- **Google Gemini models**
-  - `gemini-2.5-pro-preview-03-25` (Free tier: 5 requests/minute, 25 requests/day; preferred, but respect RPM limits)
-  - `gemini-2.5-flash-preview-04-17` (10 requests/minute, 500 requests/day; fallback if pro model is rate-limited)

-## MCP Server Requirements

-The MCP server must provide the following tools/endpoints:
+## Key Features

 - **Contrastive Mode:**
   - Get contrasting pairs (with IDs, paginated, support query parameters)